Skip to main content

 1. Log into your Fugo Account.
 If you don’t have an account yet, you can start your 14-day free trial here.

-2. Make sure your screen(s) are connected to Fugo CMS.
-If you haven’t connected your screen(s) yet, you can find the instructions for your preferred device in our hardware collection.
+2. If you haven’t connected your screen(s) yet, you can find the instructions for your preferred device in our hardware collection.

 Configure your Looker Studio dashboard in Fugo